But before applying for a reverse mortgage, you will want to get an idea of how much you will be able to receive.

 The amount of money available through a reverse mortgage is influenced by several factors such as the age of the borrower, the home’s value, the lending limits set by the FHA, and the chosen distribution type.

-Ultimately, it is essential to consult with a reverse mortgage specialist to obtain accurate information tailored to your specific circumstances.
+Ultimately, consulting with a reverse mortgage specialist is essential to obtain accurate information tailored to your specific circumstances.
 These specialists can provide guidance, answer your questions, and help you make informed decisions about your retirement planning.

 Reverse mortgage borrower must occupy home as primary residence and remain current on property taxes, homeowner’s insurance, the costs of home maintenance, and any HOA fees.